thoughtspot/thoughtspot.github.io/_appliance/vmware/vmware-intro.md

   </tbody>
 </table>

+For most instances, the per VM recommended user data capacity is set at 50% of the available RAM on the instance.
+However, in the case of our 16CPU/128GB RAM and 32CPU/256GB RAM instances, we support user data sizes below those numbers to budget for application overhead.

+Locally attached storage provides the best performance.

+SAN can be used, but must comply with the following requirements:
+* 136 MBps minimum random read bandwidth
+* 240 random IOPS (~4ms seek latency)

+NAS/NFS is not supported since its latency is so high that it tends to be unreliable.

-All virtualization hosts should have VMware VSphere Hypervisor (ESXi) 6.5 installed.
+All virtualization hosts should have VMware vSphere Hypervisor (ESXi) 6.5 installed.

 ThoughtSpot provides a VMware template (OVF) together with a VMDK (Virtual Machine Disk) file for configuring a VM.
 VMDK is a file format that describes